Story by Isabella Reilly

 Before “60 Days,” Lee said, she dreamed of becoming a doctor and attending medical school.

 As she nears the end of her first year at UNC-CH, Lee is a far cry from the 15-year-old girl who couldn’t put her phone down at the dinner table.
-She continues to travel across the map for MHA, funded by a $5,000 grant she received through Look Up Live, a nonprofit that supports digital health youth leaders.
+She continues to travel across the country for MHA, funded by a $5,000 grant she received through Look Up Live, a nonprofit that supports digital health youth leaders.
 Lee also receives mentorship from Courtney Froehlig, product policy lead at TikTok.

 Beyond Chapel Hill, Lee looks forward to spending her summer teaching a social innovation course at the Leysin American School in Switzerland.
 The course will enroll middle and high school students.